steve-ryan/password_reset/README.md

 This repository contains a ready to use login,register and password reset in php using PHPMailer but you can involve on it by using prepared statements to prevent SQL injections.

 ### Database
-use the below code to create the database for your project,but you can call it any name of your choice,but you have to change to your preferred name under `db_connection.php` file on the project root
+use the below code to create the database for your project,but you can call it any name of your choice,but you have to change to your preferred name under `db_connection.php` file on the project root.

 ```CREATE DATABASE oop_db```